-In September 2017, we entered into the Sales Agreement pursuant to which we may sell shares of our common stock from time to time with aggregate gross proceeds of up to \$125,000,000, through an at-the-market equity offering program under the Sales Agreement.
-During the nine months ended September 30, 2019, the Company received no proceeds from the sale of shares of common stock pursuant to the Sales Agreement.
+In March 2020, we entered into the Sales Agreement with Jefferies to sell shares of our common stock, from time to time, with aggregate gross sales proceeds of up to \$50,000,000, through an at-the-market equity offering program under which Jefferies will act as its sales agent.
+As of March 31, 2020, we had received no proceeds from the sale of shares of common stock pursuant to the Sales Agreement.

-We believe our current cash, cash equivalents and marketable securities will be sufficient to fund our planned expenditures and meet our obligations through at least the next twelve months from the issuance of our financial statements as of and for the nine months ended September 30, 2019.
+We believe our current cash, cash equivalents and marketable securities will be sufficient to fund our planned expenditures and meet our obligations through at least the next twelve months from the issuance of our financial statements as of and for the three months ended March 31, 2020.
 The amounts and timing of our actual expenditures depend on numerous factors, including:

-the progress, timing, costs and results of clinical trials for ciforadenant, CPI-006 and CPI-818;
+- the progress, timing, costs and results of clinical trials for ciforadenant, CPI-006 and CPI-818; - the extent to which the COVID-19 coronavirus may impact our business, including our clinical trials and financial condition; - the timing, progress, costs and results of preclinical and clinical development activities for our other product candidates; - the number and scope of preclinical and clinical programs we decide to pursue; - the costs involved in prosecuting, maintaining and enforcing patent and other intellectual property rights;

-- the timing, progress, costs and results of preclinical and clinical development activities for our other product candidates; - the number and scope of preclinical and clinical programs we decide to pursue; - the costs involved in prosecuting, maintaining and enforcing patent and other intellectual property rights; - the cost and timing of regulatory approvals; - our efforts to enhance operational systems and hire additional personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company; and - other factors described in the section of this report entitled "Risk Factors."
+- the cost and timing of regulatory approvals; - our efforts to enhance operational systems and hire additional personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company; and - · other factors described in the section of this report entitled "Risk Factors."